 Otherwise (transSkipFlag is equal to 0), the following applies.

-Each (horizontal) row of scaled transform coefficients dij (i=0..nW−1, j=0..nH−1) is transformed to eij (i=0..nW−1, j=0..nH−1) by invoking the one-dimensional transformation process as specified in subclause 8.6.4.1 according to the width of the transform unit nW, with the (nW)x(nH) array d and the transform type variable horizTrType as the inputs and the output is the (nW)x(nH) array e.
+Each (horizontal) row of scaled transform coefficients dij (i=0..nW−1, j=0..nH−1) is transformed to eij (i=0..nW−1, j=0..nH−1) by invoking the one-dimensional transformation process as specified in subclause 8.6.4.1 according to the width of the transform unit nW, with the (nW)x(nH) array d and the transform type variable trType as the inputs and the output is the (nW)x(nH) array e.

 The intermediate sample values gij (i=0..nW−1, j=0..nH−1) are derived by